 What will the Rendlesham Revealed project do?

-Rendlesham Revealed is a new community archaeology project which will enable further archaeological investigations to explore the irreplaceable archaeology of the Deben valley which is in the heart of the Anglo-Saxon kingdom of East Anglia.
+Rendlesham Revealed is a four-year community archaeology project which will enable further archaeological investigations to explore the irreplaceable archaeology of the Deben valley which is in the heart of the Anglo-Saxon kingdom of East Anglia.
 The valley is home to the princely burials of Sutton Hoo and the site of the royal palace recorded by Bede, recently discovered at Rendlesham.

 The project will build on and create new partnerships with local, regional and national organisations to directly engage local people, schools, young people, landowners and volunteers from south-east Suffolk and Ipswich.
 Together we will connect the unique stories of these royal sites, putting them into the context of the wider Anglo-Saxon communities of which they were part.